 Are Poodles calm dogs?

 Poodles are relatively quite sensitive and peaceful dogs with a hypersensitive nature that seek harmony within the comfort of their home.
-For this reason, they may get overwhelmed by loud children and will need the time and space for themselves after playing with them.
+For this reason, they may get overwhelmed by loud children and might need the time and space for themselves after playing with them.